networknt/light-doc/content/en/tutorial/common/discovery/http-health.md

 The TTL based health check is also not ideal as we put a lot of load to the consul servers to update the pass and fail status by calling consul APIs.

 The only thing that is left is the HTTP health check option.
-With the release 1.5.18, we have update the the /health endpoint to /health/{serviceId} in the new handler.yml so that Consul won't get status code 200 if the target service is not the same service as registered.
+With the release 1.5.18, we have to update the the /health endpoint to /health/{serviceId} in the new handler.yml so that Consul won't get status code 200 if the target service is not the same service as registered.

 ### Create HTTP health folder